Department of Kinesiology

 Prerequisite: KIN 2303.
 This course involves an in-depth study of the psychological factors that underlie and support human behavior and performance, particularly as it relates to sports.
 This course introduces contemporary and practical theories regarding mental processes and applicable uses for this information.
 (Formerly titled "Psychosocial Aspects of Exercise and Sport.")
 Generally offered: Fall, Spring.
 Course Fees: DL01 $75; LRHC $10; STHC $18.

-Prerequisites: KIN 3303 and KIN 3463, and admission to the Athletic Training concentration or Kinesiology and Health Science concentration.
-This course deals in depth with issues related to athletic training, including assessment of injuries, and proper taping and wrapping techniques.
+Prerequisite: KIN 3303 and KIN 3463, and admission to one of the following concentrations: Athletic Training, Kinesiology and Health Science, or Rehabilitation Science.
+The course is designed to provide students with knowledge of the etiology and pathophysiology of common musculoskeletal injuries occurring in sport and exercise, clinical assessment of injuries, and proper taping and wrapping techniques.
+One-hour labs are required each week in addition to the lecture hours.
 (Formerly titled "Advanced Athletic Training.")
-Generally offered: Fall, Spring, Summer.
-Course Fees: KSM1 $10; LRHC $10; STHC $18; DL01 $75.
+Course Fee: KSM1 $10; LRHC $10; STHC $18; DL01 $75.

 Prerequisite: KIN 3433.
 In-depth study of exercise physiology, emphasizing application of physiological principles of training for physical fitness and sport performance, graded exercise testing, and professional issues.
 This course includes introduction to research in exercise physiology.
 Course Fees: KSM1 $10; LRHC $10; STHC $18.

-Prerequisites: KIN 3303, KIN 3463, KIN 4143, and admission to the Athletic Training concentration or Kinesiology and Health Science concentration.
+Prerequisite: KIN 4143 and admission to one of the following concentrations: Athletic Training, Kinesiology and Health Science, or Rehabilitation Science.
 This course examines various therapeutic exercises and programs used in the treatment and rehabilitation of exercise-related injuries.
-Generally offered: Fall, Spring, Summer.
-Course Fees: KSM1 $10; LRHC $10; STHC $18; DL01 $75.
+Course Fee: KSM1 $10; LRHC $10; STHC $18; DL01 $75.

 KIN 4253.
 Exercise Nutrition.
 (3-0) 3 Credit Hours.

-Prerequisite: KIN 3433.
+Prerequisite: KIN 3433 or NDT 2043.
 This course will address the basic concepts of nutrition from a scientific basis, applying these concepts to understanding of food nutritional labeling, dietary recommendations for health and fitness, as well as exercise or sport performance enhancement.
-Generally offered: Fall, Spring, Summer.
-Course Fees: KSM1 $10; LRHC $10; STHC $18; DL01 $75.
+Course Fee: KSM1 $10; LRHC $10; STHC $18; DL01 $75.

 KIN 4263.
 Clinical Exercise Physiology.
 (3-1) 3 Credit Hours.